Some towns yearn for commuter rail silence

 A quiet zone is defined as a section of a rail line at least a half a mile in length that contains one or more consecutive grade crossings where horns are not sounded when the trains are approaching the crossings except in cases of emergency.

 A 1994 federal law requires trains to begin sounding their horns when approaching grade crossings.
 At the same time, the regulations, which went into effect in 2005, also gave the Federal Railroad Administration the power to authorize quiet zones if the community meets certain safety requirements.
 Starting last year, the agency was allowed to award grants to communities to develop quiet zones.

 To create a quiet zone, municipalities must install what are known as “supplemental safety measures” to block drivers and pedestrians from going around the gates.
-This can be accomplished by installing, for example, a that fully blocks all lanes of traffic on both sides in both directions or a in the road that prevents slaloming through the gates.
+This can be accomplished by installing, for example, a four-quadrant gate that fully blocks all lanes of traffic on both sides in both directions or a two-quadrant gate with a median in the road that prevents slaloming through the gates.

 In Needham, the grade crossings currently have two-quadrant gates with no medians.